 The mythic history of Ireland and “beginning” of the Irish and the traditions by which the Irish have come to identify themselves and give meaning to their world.
 Study of the religious function of social institutions; gods, goddesses, and ruling powers; holy places; feasting and sacrifice; spirits and ancestors; and the other world.
 Also considered is the role of women in these traditions and the continuation of “myth” in modern Ireland.

 TRS 272 Religion in Contemporary Ireland 3 CR

-The course examines complex factors involved in shaping religion in contemporary Ireland.
-The changing face of Irish religious sensibility is situated within such factors as, Irish history, the major role of Catholicism in the culture, and the multicultural dimensions of 21st century Ireland.
+Examines complex factors involved in shaping religion in contemporary Ireland.
+The changing face of Irish religious sensibility is situated within such factors as Irish history, the major role of Catholicism in the culture, and the multicultural dimensions of twenty-first-century Ireland.

 Examines the relationship between religion and sexuality in various world religions.
-Topics include asceticism vs. eroticism; defining normality and deviance; sex as a means to challenge or maintain the social order; religious responses to the changing sexual morality in contemporary Western society.
+Topics include asceticism versus eroticism, defining normality and deviance, sex as a means to challenge or maintain the social order, and religious responses to the changing sexual morality in contemporary Western society.